Dreams have been described as “the window in to our soul”, but is there any value in exploring them? The short answer is most definitely “yes”.

 My new book – Answers in the Dark: Grief, Sleep and How Dreams Can Help You Heal looks at not only why we might be awake at night and what can help, but explores how our dreams can provide insights in to what’s really on our mind.
 It provides tips on interpreting your own dreams, as well as top tips for more refreshing sleep – even if you work shifts.
 It’s now available to pre-order on Amazon.
 Click the image to visit the book’s dedicated website or use the button below to pre-order your copy.

-PLEASE NOTE: My counselling waiting list is currently at capacity and I am not taking any new clients at this time; this therefore means that dream exploration or therapy is not currently available.
+PLEASE NOTE: My counselling waiting list is currently at capacity and I am not taking any new clients at this time.
+Dream exploration is subject to availability and takes place as a therapy session – please ask for details.
+For a list of frequently asked questions about therapeutic services click here.
 For useful links to organisations that may be able to help, click here.
 Events – including workshops and classes – are running as normal, and available online.
 Click here for details.

 Delphi sent my [dream] analysis via email.
 The analysis itself was so accurate and made a lot of sense to me, and has helped me to resolve and make sense of some things that have reoccurred frequently in my dreams.”
 L.